PurdueDualityLab/TensorFlowModels/yolo/demos/examples/ios/README.md

 ## Model Used

-This app uses a MobileNet SSD model trained on [COCO dataset](http://cocodataset.org/).
+This app uses [YOLOv3 regular and YOLOv4 tiny](../../..) models trained on [COCO dataset](http://cocodataset.org/).
 The input image size required is 300 X 300 X 3.
-You can download the model [here](https://storage.googleapis.com/download.tensorflow.org/models/tflite/coco_ssd_mobilenet_v1_1.0_quant_2018_06_29.zip).
+You can download the model [here](../models).
 You can find more information on the research on object detection [here](https://github.com/tensorflow/models/tree/master/research/object_detection).

 ## iOS App Details